9th8/up-to-date-real-world-haskell/12-barcode-recognition.md

 1. Another kind of laziness, of the keyboarding variety

-    In our definition of the `Parity` type, we could have used Haskell\'s record syntax to avoid the need to write a `fromParity` function.
+    In our definition of the `Parity` type, we could have used Haskell's record syntax to avoid the need to write a `fromParity` function.
 In other words, we could have written it as follows.

     :::: captioned-content